ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Using-Modules/Predict-Utility/Example_1/index.en.md

 ---
-title: "Find and deploy utility mapping models"
+title: "Example 1: Predict health utility from psychological and functional measures (PHQ-9 and SOFAS)"
-linkTitle: "Predict utility"
+linkTitle: "Example 1"
-date: "2024-02-08"
+date: "2024-02-13"
-description: "Using tools (soon to be formalised into ready4 modules) from the youthu R package, it is possible to find and deploy relevant utility mapping algorithms.
-This tutorial illustrates the main steps for predicting AQoL-6D utility from psychological and functional measures collected on clinical samples of young people."
+description: "This tutorial illustrates the main steps for predicting AQoL-6D utility from psychological and functional measures using a longitudinal dataset in long format."
 weight: 96
 categories:
 - Documentation